 Just as Get Out was about a man, Chris who ignored all the warnings and did not "get out" until it was almost too late, Nope is a film about about saying yes, about going towards the horror rather than away from it.
 It seems to me that any attempt to understand the film has to begin with that, why do the characters not just say "nope" and walk away.
 That question seems central to the film.

-Nope is about OJ or Otis Jr. (Daniel Kaluuya.) and Em Emerald Haywood (Keke Palmer) who, at the beginning of the film, inherit Haywood Hollywood Horses a horse ranch that trains and supplies horses for films, television, and commercials when their father is mysteriously struck and killed by nickel falling from the sky.
-Metal objects falling from the sky is the first hint that things are amiss.
+Nope is about OJ or Otis Jr. (Daniel Kaluuya.) and Emerald "Em" Haywood (Keke Palmer) who, at the beginning of the film, inherit Haywood Hollywood Horses a horse ranch that trains and supplies horses for films, television, and commercials when their father is mysteriously struck and killed by nickel falling from the sky.
+Metal objects falling from the sky is the first hint that things are amiss in their little valley, but it is not the beginning of the Haywood family problems.
 Their family business, as the trailer below indicates, has been in Hollywood since before there was a Hollywood.
 Their great great great grandfather was the unidentified jockey in Muybridge's famous footage of a horse galloping.
 It is a secret legacy, one obscured by the official history which remembers Muybridge but forgets the jockey.
 The Haywood's have no official claim to any real legacy, OJ and Em still have to work for every job..
 He handles the horses and she handles the people, he is the craftsman and she is the salesperson.
 However, when a horse almost injures an actor on the set of a commercial all of their skills are quickly replaced with a CGI prop horse.
 What does a legacy, a connection to the past mean in an industry, and in a country, that is constantly retelling its story, reinventing itself.
 What do skills mean in an economy that is constantly deskilling, replacing knowledge with technology?

 Jordan Peele posted the opening credits to his fictional show within the film on this twitter page

 When what appears to be an alien spaceship appears in the valley OJ, Em, and Jupe all see it as an opportunity to change their condition.
 Em and OJ decide to photograph the alien spaceship, to get proof of alien life so incontrovertible that it cannot be contested.
 Proof of alien life will pay off enough to save the ranch and set them up for life.
 As they are trying to capture the elusive craft on film it turns out that Jupe has already started to profit off of the visitors, incorporating them into his wild west show.
 He has been buying horses from OJ and offering them to the alien ship.
-Jupe makes his offerings in front of a paying audience, exchanging the alien's mysterious desire for horses for a spectacle.
-But how can one understand what an alien understands or wants?
+Jupe makes his offerings in front of a paying audience, exchanging the alien's mysterious desire for horses for a spectacle of an otherworldly being.
+It appears to be a fair trade, horses for a glimpse at the ship, but how can one understand what an alien understands or wants?
 Nope approaches this question by way of another question, how can we know what a non-human animal understands or wants?
 Understanding how we would communicate with alien minds is answered by asking how do we communicate with minds that are already other, with animals.

 This question is approached from two angles.
 First, there is the traumatic event of Jupe's past, the day that a seemingly trained chimpanzee was startled by a balloon popping and went on a rampage, killing and mutilating the cast.
 Jupe hid under the table and was not only spared in the rampage, but Gordy the Chimp was even about to give him his trademark fist bump before he was shot and killed.
 From his survival Jupe thinks he understands something about human animal communication, and thus, by proxy, how to communicate with aliens, give them what they want in exchange for something you want.
 In this case horses for a show.
 Second, there is OJ who does not presume to understand what horses want, but works from the premise that the first thing you need to understand about animals, and thus aliens, is that you do not see or understand how they do.
 A horse sees things differently, and to tame the horse, to work with it safely on a set, you have to understand that.
 To this basic principle OJ adds a second caveat he learned from his father, that some animals don't want to be tamed, a warning that OJ applies specifically to predators.
 As he argues you cannot tame a predator, the best you can do is collaborate with it, entering into an uneasy partnership.